-For more information, check out the Promoting Accountability Factsheet.
+For more information, click here to read the Promoting Accountability Factsheet.

-The Race To the Top – Early Learning Challenge (RTT-ELC) grant is enabling us to integrate data across early learning programs so that we know how many children are being served, how many and the location of our early learning programs and the qualifications and capacity of our early learning workforce.
-The RTT-ELC will also enable us to evaluate whether or not we make a difference for New Mexico children over time – do fewer children drop out and are more children graduating as a result of quality early learning experiences?
+The Race To the Top – Early Learning Challenge (RTT-ELC) grant strives to integrate data across early learning programs to illustrate how many children are being served, how many early learning programs there are, where they're located and the qualifications and capacity of the early learning workforce in New Mexico.
+RTT-ELC will also evaluate the long term effects of early learning – do fewer children drop out and are more children graduating as a result of quality early learning experiences?
 Do these quality early learning experiences influence a child’s success in school?
-In other words, do our investments in early learning mean that New Mexico children do better in school and are ready to enter higher education and the workforce?

 Early Childhood Integrated Data Work

-We have begun work to integrate data between the early learning programs.
+Work has begun to integrate data between the early learning programs.
 This involves:

 - Developing a data sharing agreement between the Public Education Department, Children Youth & Families Department, and the Department of Health